modmail-dev/Modmail/README.md

 ## Self-hosted logs

 If you want complete control over your data and do not want to use the centralized API service, you can self host your logs.
+We recommed this if you want stability and security for your bot.
 You can do this by adding two config variables:

 * `MONGO_URI` - MongoDB connection URI, you can get a free 500 MB cluster from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 * `LOG_URL` - The URL of your log viewer Heroku app (`https://yourlogviewerappname.herokuapp.com`)